luisno22/3dprojection/README.md

       0,  0, 1]

 Henceforth, the calibration parameters will allow future transformations, and extrinsic parameters calculations, of captured frames regarding the calibration pattern spot in the shot, in order to obtain a 2D projection of a desired 3D figure.

+# Code Usage

+-c With this argument, the code will only execute the camera calibration mode, saving the outputs into a XML file named "parameters.xml".
+The calibration process will run through all the jpeg images in the directory /images previously created in the workspace.
+The image names have to be renamed to ascendant integers in order to be collected as inputs by the script.
+-r This argument sets the script mode to reconstruct a 3D object and project it into a 2D image, in this mode, the code will use as input for the camera parameters a pre-existing file named "parameters.xml" to work with.
+Furthermore, if a video file is specified behind this ar- gument, the code will run the reconstruction over the video, otherwise the reconstruction will take the default camera input of the computer.
+-s This argument will make the code show the calibration results for each image, drawing the found corners, if any.
+It has to be used alongside the [-c] argument.
+-h With this argument, any arguments used coupled with this will be ignored, and only a help menu will be shown.
+Except the [-h] argument, all arguments can be mixed, i.e. Mixing -c -r arguments will cause a calibration and reconstrucion execution of the code.
+A result video with will be saved in the workspace as ’outputVideo.avi’.